morganbarber/psti.io/DEPLOYMENT.md

    lsof -i :3000
    ```

-2. Either stop that process or change the port in your `.env`:
+2. Either stop that process or change the port in your `.env.local`:
    ```env
    PORT_WEB=3100
    ```

 ### Environment Variables Not Loading

-1. Ensure your `.env` file is in the project root
+1. Ensure your `.env.local` file is in the project root (not in individual app directories)
-2. Restart your development server
+2. **Restart your development server** after creating or modifying `.env.local`
-3. Check that `.env` is not in `.gitignore` (`.env.example` should be tracked, `.env` should not)
+3. Check that `.env.local` is in `.gitignore` (it should not be committed)

 ### Services Can't Connect